 Training Deliverable: Subject to the funding limitations of this Agreement, the Division shall reimburse the Recipient for the actual cost of successfully completing a training course listed on the Department of Homeland Security (DHS) approved course catalog.
-For non-DHS approved courses the recipient shall obtain advance FDEM approval using the Non-TED form by contacting their grant manager.
-The DHS course catalog is available online at: http://training.fema.gov/.
+The catalog is available online at: http://training.fema.gov/.
 For the purposes of this Agreement, any training course listed on the DHS approved course catalog qualifies as an authorized course.
 The Recipient can successfully complete an authorized course either by attending or conducting that course.